 Please note that, while we provide crisis counseling, we do not provide therapy or other comprehensive clinical services to clients.
 We are, therefore, not an appropriate fit for many graduate-level counseling programs.
 Please consult with your program director if you think this might be an issue.

 Typically, the first step for anyone interested in interning with InterAct is to attend an information session.
-These are scheduled at our building (1012 Oberlin Road) at 6PM on the dates below.
-However, due to COVID-19, we have had to cancel these in-person sessions.
+However, at this point we have suspended these information sessions and are not accepting additional internship applications for the 2020/2021 academic year.